Sndrahel/Back-AND-Better/README.md

 __About Us page__

-- <em>The About Us page will provide the user with supporting images to see what the meet ups look like.
+- The About Us page will provide the user with supporting and appealing information about the company and the instructors.
-- This section is valuable to the user as they will be able to easily identify and relate the ethos . </em>
+- This section is valuable to the user as they will be able to easily identify and relate to the ethos .

 ![About Us](mockups/back_and_better_about.png)

 __The Contact page__

 - The Contact page is a simple contact form where the user will be asked to submit their full name, email address and phone number.
-The user will be able to specify some text...
+The user will be able to specify some extra information in the textarea.

 ![Contact Us](mockups/back_and_better_contact.png)